 Credit Card Skimming Software: Credit card skimmers aren’t limited to physical retail stores—they can be found online, as well.
 Point-of-sale (POS) RAM scraping malware has become increasingly popular among cyber criminals in recent years.
 First, attackers must gain access to a point-of-sale system, such as a shopping cart application.
 They then infect the host with malware designed to scrape credit card data from the source.
 The transaction still goes through, but all of the credit card information is also collected.
 As a consumer, it’s not always easy to avoid credit card skimmers but the majority of large, reputable retailers now have measures in place (like a web application firewall) to prevent them.

-- IoT and Router Attacks: While not directly related to Cyber Monday, exploit attempts against consumer-grade routers and IoT devices continue.
-Many people are still working remotely this holiday season.
-Those who may be looking to upgrade their home offices or other at-home technology should take network security into consideration before making purchases.
+IoT and Router Attacks: While not directly related to Cyber Monday, exploit attempts against consumer-grade routers and IoT devices continue.
+Many people are still working remotely this holiday season, and those who may be looking to upgrade their home offices or other at-home technology should take network security into consideration before making purchases.
 While hacking the data on your smart thermostat, for example, isn’t really the problem (threat actors aren’t really interested in how warm you keep the house in the winter), they could employ reconnaissance hacks to discover your passwords for your corporate WiFi network or your login credentials for automatic online purchases.

 The best way to avoid falling victim to a Cyber Monday attack is to practice safe online shopping habits.
 Use common sense when browsing online and stick to trusted retailers for holiday deals and promotions.
 And when you make those purchases, keep in mind that credit cards offer built-in consumer fraud protection!